j-jamshidi/AmpMap/README.md

 ## Introduction

-Targeted sequencing of amplicons with Oxford Nanopore Technology allows for in-depth analysis of specific genomic regions.
-This pipeline automates the process of evaluating the quality of these reads, identifying genetic variants within the amplicon, and determining their phase (i.e., whether two variants are on the same chromosome - *cis* - or on different chromosomes - *trans*).
-The pipeline is flexible, supporting both single-variant localization/QC and two-variant phasing analyses.
+Targeted sequencing of amplicons generated using long-range PCR and sequenced with Oxford Nanopore Technology allows for in-depth analysis of specific genomic regions.
+This pipeline automates the process of evaluating the quality of these reads, identifying genetic variants within the amplicons, and more specifically determining the phase of two pre-determined variants (i.e., whether two variants are on the same chromosome - *cis* - or on different chromosomes - *trans*).
+The pipeline is flexible, and also supports single-variant localization/QC.

 ## Features

-* **Automated Workflow:** Streamlines the analysis from raw BAMs to phased variant calls.
+* **Automated Workflow:** Streamlines the analysis from raw BAMs to a pulished report for phasing or variant localisation.
 * **Quality Control (QC):**
-    * Assesses general sequencing quality (read length, mapping quality, base quality, read identity).
+    * Assesses general sequencing quality (read length, mapping quality, base quality, read identity) for each amplicon.
     * Calculates amplicon coverage depth statistics (median, mean, min, max).
-    * Filters reads based on user-defined quality thresholds for downstream analysis.
+    * Filters reads based on user-defined quality thresholds (default QMAP>20) for downstream analysis.
     * Provides a comprehensive QC report.
 * **Variant Calling:** Utilizes Clair3 for accurate single nucleotide polymorphism (SNP) and indel calling.
 * **Haplotype Phasing:**